serpent7776/pg_worker_pool/README.md

 Upon creation, this extension creates `worker_pool` schema.

 `worker_pool.submit` can be used to add query to be executed on a specified background worker.
 This also starts the worker at the end of current transaction (if committed).
 If the current transaction is aborted, the worker is not started.
+If you start more than one worker in the same transaction, the order in which they are started in unspecified.
+It might be and likely will be different than the order of submission.
+Do not rely on this ordering.

 `worker_pool.launch` can be used to start a specified worker without adding any queries to the queue.